k-mc-k/WordPress_Install/README.md

 ifconfig
 ```

 You will see the Wordpress install screen!
-Next, you will be promted to select your language, a name for your site and choose a user name.
+Next, you will be promted to select your language, enter in your database details (the database name, user and password you set up in Step 3), then proceed to create a name for your site and choose log-in details.